Gary W. Thomas: Ruchell Magee trial

 On January 22, 1973, Thomas would recount his story again in the trial of Ruchell Magee.
 Magee, who had been thrown out of every previous session of the trial, was reported to have sat quietly through Thomas' testimony while never taking his eyes off of him.
 According to Thomas, Magee shouted prior to the shooting, "Let's kill 'em all now", and that McClain had replied, "Let's cool it, keep your cool, everything's cool."
 He would again confirm that Magee was holding the sawed-off shotgun when it discharged and killed Haley.

-On April 3, 1973 [verify date], Superior Court Judge Morton R. Colvin declared a mistrial after the jury announced for the fifth time that it was deadlocked on reaching a verdict on charges of murder and kidnapping.
+On April 3, 1973, Superior Court Judge Morton R. Colvin declared a mistrial after the jury announced for the fifth time that it was deadlocked on reaching a verdict on charges of murder and kidnapping.
 One member of the jury, Hugh Chalmers, stated that the panel did not accept Thomas' testimony.
 Chalmers remarked: "We think that what happened in that van was not as the pain-ridden Mr. Thomas thought they happened.
 We feel that the judge was already dead when the shotgun went off.
 I think Mr. Thomas was honest, but I think his story was twisted."

 Magee eventually pleaded guilty to aggravated kidnapping and was sentenced to life imprisonment.